sunsakis/Yescrow/README.md

-# Yes Crow - Ethereum's Escrow Agent
+# Yes Crow - An Escrow Agent On Ethereum

 Transact with strangers online without worries.